Bloggers

 If EXPEDITED Processing and overnight FEDEX Service are still too slow to meet your needs, you can pay a private fixer – or passport courier – an additional fee (often between $160 and $400) to obtain your passport in a turn-around time of about 36-48 hours.
 We do not endorse this approach, do not recommend expediters, but it is an option in a pinch.
 The LA Times January 26, 2008 "Everything you need to know about U.S. passport rules" provides links to expediters for both passport books and passport cards.

 If you decide to use an expediter, check the company’s legitimacy and track-record carefully before trusting your sensitive personal documents to it.
-Another possibility is to obtain an in-person emergency appointment at one of the 13 US Passport Agencies and the one Gateway Passport Agency if you are traveling or need your passport in order to get a visa within the next 2 weeks.
+Another possibility is to obtain an in-person emergency appointment at one of the US Passport Agencies or the one Gateway Passport Agency if you are traveling or need your passport in order to get a visa within the next 2 weeks.
 To do so call the National Passport Information Center at 1-877-4USA-PPT (1-877-487-2778) to schedule an appointment to apply in person at the Passport Agency nearest you.
+If you can't get through, call the passport agency directly providing you can find the local phone number.

 (NOTE: For in-person applications use unsigned FORM DS-82.
 For mail-in applications use and sign FORM DS-11.)